Even if you didn't fancy maths in school, Triangle may be a yoga pose that awakens your passion for geometrical alignment.

 Experiment with this pose and don't be frustrated if you can't place your palms on the ground from the beginning.
 It's okay to let the hand rest on your leg or to use a prop.
 Every body is different and you should always adapt the pose to the alignment of your own body and not of your neighbor's.

-Since proper alignment is king in yoga, we have created a free yoga alignment ebook summarizing some of the most important alignment principles to use it as a quick reference for your yoga class.
+Since proper alignment is king in yoga, we have created a free yoga asana ebook summarizing the alignment essentials of some of the most common yoga poses to use it as a quick reference for your yoga class.
 Don't miss it!

 5. What Are the Benefits of Trikonasana Pose?